Verticordia pholidophylla

-Verticordia pholidophylla is a flowering plant in the myrtle family, Myrtaceae and is endemic to the south-west of Western Australia.
+Verticordia pholidophylla is a species of flowering plant in the myrtle family, Myrtaceae and is endemic to the south-west of Western Australia.
 It is a shrub with a single branch at the base and many side branches with overlapping yellowish leaves and greenish-white to cream, cup-shaped, feathery flowers.

 Description

 Verticordia pholidophylla is a many-branched shrub which grows to a height of 30-100 cm and 40-90 cm wide.
 Its leaves are scale-like, almost overlapping but more or less spreading, broad elliptic in shape, thick 1.5-2 mm long and 1.0-1.5 mm wide.

 The flowers are arranged in short spike-like groups near the ends of the branches, each flower on a stalk about 1 mm long.
 The floral cup is top-shaped, 2 mm long, glabrous with small green appendages.
 The sepals are greenish-white to cream, sometimes pink, about 3 mm long with 4 to 7 hairy lobes.
 The petals are the same colour as the sepals, erect, 4 mm long with pointed lobes a further 1.5 mm long.
 The style is 4 mm long, bent and hairy near the tip.
 Flowering time is from September to November.